 So, It is more efficient in terms of cost and size of valve to go with the 2nd option.
 Here 02 components are installed inline in piping.
 The first component is the Control valve itself and another component is a disc-type diffuser.

 Downstream of the control valve can have one or more diffusers depending on the calculated pressure drop.
-Because of the use of diffuser control valve can now be reduced in size because of the increase in backpressure.
-In this case, a large pipe diameter is also required for the expansion of fluid can be achieved in diffuser design.
+Because of the use of diffuser control valves can now be reduced in size because of the increase in backpressure.
+In this case, large pipe diameter is also required for the expansion of fluid can be achieved in diffuser design.

 More Resources: What is a Knife gate valve?
 Type, Working, Part, Use, Benefits,